Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Preliminaries

+The final assertion of Lemma \ref{lem--mmpscaling-effective} is obvious from this fact and the definition of the asymptotic vanishing order. \end{proof}

-Secondly, we introduce good minimal model analogue of \cite[Theorem 1.1]{bhzariski}.
-It is known to the experts, and the proof of \cite[Theorem 1.1]{bhzariski} works with no changes to prove the case of the existence of a good minimal model.
+Secondly, we introduce the good minimal model analog of \cite[Theorem 1.1]{bhzariski}.
+This is known to the experts, and the proof of \cite[Theorem 1.1]{bhzariski} works with no changes to prove the case of the existence of a good minimal model.
 So we skip the proof.

 \begin{thm}[cf.~{\cite[Theorem 1.1]{bhzariski}}] Let $(X,\Delta)$ be a projective lc pair such that $K_{X}+\Delta$ is pseudo-effective.
 Then $(X,\Delta)$ has a log minimal model (resp.~a good minimal model) if and only if there exists a resolution $f\colon Y\to X$ such that $f^{*}(K_{X}+\Delta)$ has the Nakayama--Zariski decomposition with nef (resp.~semi-ample) positive part. \end{thm}